Green Building Contractors - Green Building Techniques

 • Consider using highly efficient Structural Insulated Panels (SIPs).

-• Insulate all exterior headers, corners, band joists and caulk or foam framing gaps.
+• Insulate and caulk or foam to prevent heat loss.

 • Consider tankless water heaters.

-• Use Energy Star appliances and light fixtures as well as CFL bulbs.
+• Use Energy Star appliances and light fixtures as well as CFL or LED bulbs.

 • Consider solar water heating and/or solar electric power (photovoltaic).